howwegettonext/endangeredlanguages/README.md

 Language data from Unesco via the [Guardian Datablog](https://www.theguardian.com/news/datablog/2011/apr/15/language-extinct-endangered).
 World map from [Natural Earth](http://www.naturalearthdata.com/).
 Code adapted from [Mike Bostock](https://bl.ocks.org/mbostock/4055892).

 To do:
+* Figure out why I get a load of errors when the force layout is settling
 * Allow pan and zoom
 * Dynamically resize when browser window is resized
 * Add a legend